-Rabbits and guinea pigs both make great pets, so it’s a tough choice between the two.
-There are a few key differences between these two animals, but both are herbivores, need companions of the same species, and a good safe hutch to live in.
+Rabbits and Guinea Pigs both make for excellent pets, so it can often be a tough choice between the two.
+There are a few key differences between the two, but both animals are herbivores, need the company of the same species, and a good safe hutch to live in.

-The first key difference is that of size – rabbits will need a slightly larger run than guinea pigs.
-We stock hutches that are the perfect sizes for both of these pets on our website, with extensions available.
-Not only do these structures have a safe, warm compartment for your pets to snuggle up in at night, but attached to these modern hutches is a safe, well-sized run for your animals to gambol about in.
+The biggest difference is that of size, rabbits will need a larger run than guinea pigs.
+We stock hutches for both of these pets on our website, alongside extensions to make their home a little more interesting.
+Not only do these structures have a safe and warm compartment for your fluffy friends to curl up in at night, they also have a well-sized and safe run so that your animals can stretch their legs.

-The second key difference is that of food - both species need to be fed fresh and dry food in order to be happy and healthy.
-These mixes cost similar amounts in shops, but depending on the size of your rabbits they may need a little more food than your guinea pigs would.
+The second biggest difference between the two is food.
+Both species will need to be fed a mixture of fresh and dry food in order to be happy and healthy.
+You can find specialised mices in most pet stores.
+Bear in mind that rabbits will need a little bit more food than guinea pigs.